ideal-postcodes/postcodes.io/openapi/md/postcode.md

 ## Postcode Not Found

-Lookup balance is unaffected by invalid postcodes.
 The API returns a `404` response with response body:

 ```json
 {